Mechanical, Industrial, and Systems Engineering

 Ph.D.
 (Mechanical Engineering ; Industrial and Systems Engineering)

-Faculty: Professor Taggart, chair; Professor Chelidze, director of graduate studies.
-Professors Datseris, Faghri, Ghonem, Jouaneh, Nassersharif, Palm, Shukla, Sodhi, Wang, and Zhang; Associate Professors Maier-Speredelozzi and Meyer; Assistant Professors Macht, Yuan, and Zheng; Adjunct Professors Anagnostopoulous, Kadak, P. Miller, Jones, and Spengler; Adjunct Assistant Professors Gauthier, Gomez, Goodwin, LeBlanc, and McKeon; Professors Emeriti Boothroyd, Dewhurst, Kim, Knight, Lessmann, Sadd, and White.
+Faculty: Professor Rousseau, chair; Professor Chelidze, director of graduate studies.
+Professors Datseris, Faghri, Ghonem, Jouaneh, Nassersharif, Palm, Shukla, Sodhi, Taggart, Wang, and Zhang; Associate Professors Maier-Speredelozzi and Meyer; Assistant Professors Macht, Yuan, and Zheng; Adjunct Professors Anagnostopoulous, Kadak, P. Miller, Jones, Jordan, and Spengler; Adjunct Assistant Professors Gomez, Goodwin, and LeBlanc; Professors Emeriti Boothroyd, Dewhurst, Kim, Knight, Lessmann, Palm, Sadd, and White.

 Mechanical Systems/Design—This area encompasses the broad field of computer- aided design including design methodology and computer graphics, as well as kinematics and dynamics of machines, vibrations, design of machine elements, controls, automation, and techniques for assessing reliability.
 Current areas of research include nonlinear dynamics and vibrations, expert systems, machine tool calibration, control of robot vehicles, kinematic design and optimization, computer-aided design of control systems, structural health monitoring, damage state estimation and failure prognostics, precision machining, surface roughness analysis, and robot-assisted waterjet machining.
 Facilities include the Design and Automation Lab, Nonlinear Dynamics and Vibrations Lab, and Waterjet Machining Lab.